 If you have high-interest private student loans, you might want to consider refinancing student loans.
 This could mean a lower interest rate, which could save you money on your loan.
 Some lenders, such as Earnest, allow you to customize your payment to work with your budget.
 Going on a longer payment term may mean lower monthly payments, but you’ll pay more in the long-run.
 Consider the pros and cons of refinancing and if it’s right for you.

 Keep in mind that refinancing federal student loans means a loss in federal benefits, including the temporary interest-free payment pause from coronavirus.
-You’ll also lose the ability to enroll in a payment plan based on your income, potential to have loans forgiven, and generous options to pause payments during times of unemployment or economic hardship.
+You’ll also lose the ability to enroll in a payment plan based on your income, any potential federal loan forgiveness opportunities, and generous options to pause payments during times of unemployment or economic hardship.

 If your income hasn’t, and likely won’t, be impacted by COVID-19, you could consider still making payments towards your federal student loans.
 If you have a solid emergency fund and no other high-interest debt, your payment will be going completely towards the principal balance, making more of an impact.